-- Using a plastic or wooden mallet, gently tap on the end of the shaft until it slides out of the frame.
-Both bearings should come out with the shaft.
-Do not use a metal hammer, severe damage to the shaft will occur. - Using the arbor press, remove the two (2) bearings from the shaft.
-Refer to Figure 5-5.
+6. Using the arbor press, remove the two (2) bearings from the shaft.
+Refer to Figure 4-21.
 If the inner race is well supported during this operation, no damage will be done to the bearings.

-If an arbor press is not available, a bench vise may be substituted using the following instructions.
+If an arbor press is not available, a bench vise may be substituted using the following procedure.

-Remove the pedestal and close the jaws to approxi-mately 1-1/8".
+- 1. Remove the pedestal and close the jaws to approximately 1-1/8" for model P3 and 1-3/8" for model P15. - 2.
+Place the shaft with either bearing resting on top of the jaws and gently tap on the end of the shaft until the bearing is removed.
+Refer to Figure 4-22.

-- Place the shaft with either bearing resting on top of the jaws and gently tap on the end of the shaft until the bearing is removed.
-Refer to Figure 5-6. - Repeat step 2 to remove the other bearing.
+Repeat step 2 to remove the other bearing.
 Good support used on the inner races will prevent bearing damage.

-5C Inspection of Components
+4C Inspection of Components